 He's done just that for high-impact organizations such as Adobe, Amazon, City of Seattle, Disney, Expedia, Gracenote, GE, Group Health, Intel, MasterCard, Microsoft, Nordstrom, Real, Safeco, Sony, Starbucks, Technicolor, THX, Universal, Volvo, Vulcan, UW Medicine, Warner, and many others.

 Bram balances his practice with advocacy for the discipline through frequent authorship of articles on user-centered design and creative management theory, and speaking engagements at conferences, workshops and graduate classes.
-He's also served as a guest lecturer at the University of Washington’s MCDM and MLIS programs, and he is a member of the Information Architecture Institute (IAI).
+He’s also served as a guest lecturer at the University of Washington’s MCDM and MLIS programs, he is the Sponsorship Director of the Seattle IXDA chapter and is a member of the Information Architecture Institute (IAI).

-A recent Google search of "Andy Westbrock," uncovered an Art Director currently working at Wexley School for Girls in the location of Seattle, Washington, United States of America.
+A recent Google search of "Andy Westbrock," uncovered an Art Director currently working at Copacino+Fujikado in the location of Seattle, Washington, United States of America.
 Andy claims to enjoy writing, design, photography, illustration and numerous outdoor activities.
-Google also states that he has worked with brands such as Carhartt, Darigold, Ford, Redhook Ale, Seattle Sounders FC, Toyota and Wilson Tennis.
+Google also states that he has worked with brands such as Carhartt, Darigold, Ford, Seattle Mariners, Seattle Sounders FC, Toyota, Wilson Tennis and Washington State University, at such fine advertising institutions as Wexley School for Girls, Sedgwick Rd and Saatchi & Saatchi LA.
 These findings also suggest Andy is a graduate of Brainco: The Minneapolis School of Advertising & Design.
 Several videos, a background check and credit score were also found.
 These shall go undocumented.